 The Club House is exactly that: a house, built in 1928.
 It’s tiny, with rock walls, tiny wooden tables in a room at the back, and a stack of gray, wooly blankets by the door leading out to the patio, where we ate.

-Audrey Hepburn married at the chapel, built in 1897, right outside our window in 1954.
+In 1954 Audrey Hepburn married at the chapel, built in 1897 - which you can see right outside our window.